Kitty Wells: 1952: "It Wasn't God Who Made Honky Tonk Angels"

 In 1952, Paul Cohen, an executive at Decca Records, approached Wells to record "It Wasn't God Who Made Honky Tonk Angels".
 Wells was disenchanted with her career prospects and was considering retirement, but agreed to the session (at Owen Bradley's studio on May 3, 1952) because of the $125 union scale recording payment.
 "I wasn't expecting to make a hit," said Wells later.
 "I just thought it was another song."

 "It Wasn't God Who Made Honky Tonk Angels" was an answer song to Hank Thompson's "The Wild Side of Life" and its lyrical treatment of seductive, wayward women.
 Wells' single retorted, "It's a shame that all the blame is on us women."

 The record's message was controversial at the time and was banned by many radio stations.
 NBC, in particular, was troubled by the lyric, "It brings back memories of when I was a trustful wife".
 Wells' slight alteration of "trustful" to "trusting" lifted the network ban on the song.
 It was temporarily banned from the Grand Ole Opry.
 Nevertheless, audiences were greatly enamored of the song.
 The single took off during the summer of 1952, and sold more than 800,000 copies in its initial release.
-It was the first single by a female singer to peak at number one in the eight-year history of the country music chart, where it remained for six weeks.
+It was the first single by a female singer to peak at number one in the eight-year history of the Billboard Country Chart, where it remained for six weeks.
 (Certain female country songs, notably Patsy Montana's million-selling "I Want to Be a Cowboy's Sweetheart", antedate the creation of Billboards country chart in 1944.)
 "It Wasn't God Who Made Honky Tonk Angels" also crossed over to Billboard's pop charts, hitting number 27.
 Thanks to her breakthrough, Wells received a membership to the Grand Ole Opry, which had originally banned the single.

 Writer Bill Friskics-Warren has argued that part of the song's appeal came from its combination of a modern message with a familiar tune, a melody drawn from the Carter Family's "I'm Thinking Tonight of My Blue Eyes" (as were "The Wild Side of Life" and Roy Acuff's "The Great Speckled Bird").
 Practically anyone could hum along with "Angels" the first time they heard it.